ibrahim-farhat/ATMEGA32_Small_Projects/USART_Lec2LinkWithBluetoothApp/readme.md

 Timer 0: controls (light intensity – servo motor angle – DC motor speed) with CTC mode.
 Timer 1: serves ultrasonic with its input capture unit.
 Timer 2: makes the tone on the buzzer using fast PWM mode and also using compare match interrupt event.

-And I don’t forget to thank Eng.
-Amgad Samir with his great support.